CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

   false : Bool
 ```

-This definition says, intuitively, that to construct a Boolean we
+This definition says that to construct a Boolean we either construct
-either construct it out of ``true`` or out of ``false`` ---
+it using ``true`` or using ``false`` --- that is, a Boolean is either
-that is, a Boolean is either ``true`` or ``false``.
+``true`` or ``false``.

-What makes a data type "inductive" is its induction principle: *to use
+What makes a data type "inductive" is its *induction principle*, a
-an element of an inductive type, it suffices to say what we would do
+process which is often called *case analysis*: "to use an element of
-if that element was given by each of its constructors*.
-This process
+an inductive type, it suffices to split into cases for what we would
-is often called "case analysis".
+do for each of the constructors".
 For example, we may define the
-logical ``not`` by saying what we should get in the case the Boolean
+logical ``not`` by saying what the result is in the case the Boolean
-is ``true``, and if in the case the Boolean is ``false``:
+is ``true``, and in the case the Boolean is ``false``:

 ```
 not : Bool → Bool